ECM Elektronika Profi II Review: Is It Worth The Price?

 Build Quality – 5/5

-ECM’s philosophy is centered on outstanding build quality, and the ECM Elektronika lives up to that reputation.
+ECM’s philosophy is centred on outstanding build quality, and the ECM Elektronika lives up to that reputation.
 ECM machines are handmade by skilled artisans in Milan, Italy, and I have yet to encounter one that wasn’t perfectly engineered.
-They’re not just built to last but to perform flawlessly throughout their lifetime.
+They’re not just built to last, but to perform flawlessly throughout their lifetime.

 The ECM Elektronika II Profi Switchable espresso machine is built around a one-piece steel frame that resists warping and bending, even after years of use.
 The exterior has gorgeous mirror-finish stainless steel panels with rounded edges.
-It’s a large machine – measuring 18.6” x 16” x 12.6” and weighing 72 pounds – but that’s okay because you’ll want to display it proudly in your kitchen.
+It’s a large machine – measuring 32.5 x 47.5 x 40 cm and weighing 29 kg – but that’s okay because you’ll want to display it proudly in your kitchen.

 The fit and finish is exceptional, a hallmark of the brand.
 Everything joint and seam is perfectly aligned, even the less obvious ones around the removable drip tray.
 The E61 group is capped with a stainless steel bell, an upgrade unique to ECM.

 The Elektronika comes with two custom ergonomic portafilters that are angled and weighted to facilitate puck prep and the extraction process.
 They were designed for professional baristas, to avoid fatigue when pulling hundreds of shots a day, and home users are lucky to enjoy the same benefits.

 Cleaning and Maintenance – 4/5